horthbynorthwest/bank-tech-test/README.md

 As a User,
 So I can access my money,
-I want to be able to deposite money into my account.
+I want to be able to withdraw money from my account.

 As a User,
 So I can see how much money I have in my account,